Personal Care When You Need it Most

 How Does the Hospitalist Program Work?

-Once a patient is admitted to the hospital, a hospitalist will contact the primary care physician for information regarding the patient’s medical history and condition.
+Once a patient is admitted as an inpatient to the hospital, a hospitalist will contact the primary care physician for information regarding the patient’s medical history and condition.
 Throughout the patient’s stay, the hospitalist may continue to consult with the primary physician, keeping him or her informed of the patient’s course of treatment, condition and progress.

 The hospitalist closely monitors the patient and follows up on all tests and treatments that are administered in the hospital.
 When it’s time to leave, they’ll update the patient and their primary care physician about further treatment needs.
 They’ll also prescribe any necessary medications.